Safturento/MIPSim/README.md

 # MIPSim
-MIPS simulator written in python3
+MIPS simulator written in python3 with gui displaying

 # Installation & Usage
 The only requirement is python3-tk if you wish to use the gui.